-- DIDACTICS – When it comes to acquiring a new body of knowledge, individuals probably prefer being taught and so like to take an online course – hence a wide range appear on the list, the most popular of which is LinkedIn Learning, as this comment explains
+- DIDACTICS – When it comes to acquiring a new body of knowledge, individuals probably prefer being taught and so like to take an online course – hence a wide range appear on the list, the most popular of which is LinkedIn Learning.

 - DISCOURSE – Interacting with others is a key way for modern learners to learn, hence social networks remain high on the list.
-Although Facebook continues to drop down the list again this year, Twitter is still the No 1 social network for building a professional network (as this comment shows),
+Twitter is still the No 1 social network for building a professional network (as this comment shows)

-- they learn continuously – i.e not just through some periodic training or education, but daily or very regularly in (mainly) informal ways.
+- they learn continuously – i.e not just through some periodic training or educational event, but daily or very regularly in (mainly) informal ways.

 So how does this compare with how learning is enabled and supported in the workplace?